themandalore/bootstrap_to_csv/README.md

 where bootstrap.dat is your block file (just all of your blocks concatenated (ie: cat blk000*.dat > bootstrap.dat), you may have to change some settings on your full node to get it to keep all of the blocks)

+And shout out to Alex Gorale, who did all the hard work of mapping out the bootstrap.dat file